pierrelouys/PSP-StacklessPythonOSLibMOD/mdpages/osl.md

 - **swizzleto**(other):
     - Description: Swizzles the current image to match another image's layout.
     - Parameters:
-        - other: The image whose layout will be matched.
+        - other: An osl.Image object whose layout the current image will match.
 - **tile**(x0, y0, x1, y1):
     - Description: Creates a tiled copy of the image.
     - Parameters: